Quick Exit

 We want safer sleeping to be everyone’s business in Cornwall and we’re asking all partners working with families to promote and reinforce safer sleep messages.
 This training is designed to support you to do this, by increasing your awareness of Sudden Infant Death Syndrome (SIDS) and the evidence-based safer sleep advice to reduce the risk of SIDS.

 We pleased to be able to offer access to 3 e-learning opportunities.
 To access the course that is most appropriate for your role please complete this pre-course survey.
 Once you have completed and submitted the survey we will send you an email containing a link to the training, a password and a post-course survey.
+Please note this is not an automated process and it could take up to 5 days for the link to be sent out.
 When the post course survey has been completed and submitted your certificate will be sent by email.

 In the survey you will be asked to choose the training that best reflects your professional role.
 Due to limited places, each person can only select one training package.
 Please read the course descriptions carefully and choose the course that best reflects your role::